unprolix/bastard/README.md

    You only need to specify one of filePath and basePath.

    For an example of how to run bastard from your own code, examine the file start.js in the bastard package.

+4. To preload the entire base directory:

+        bastardObj.preload (function (err) {});

+   Calling this function and waiting until the callback is invoked will ensure that all fingerprints have been precalculated before any user requests are seen.
+It does not load all files into memory, but does load all information about each file, and ensure that each file has been minified (where possible) and compressed (when appropriate).

 Configuration